moonsdust/spotify/README.md

-# Analysis of top songs qualities before, during, and after 2020 and their popularity determined by Spotify
+# Analysis of top songs before, during, and after 2020 and their popularity determined by Spotify

 ## Overview